cose-wg/CBOR-certificates/draft-raza-ace-cbor-certificates.md

 * Serial number.
 The serial number is encoded as an unsigned integer.
 Encoding overhead is reduced by one byte.

 * Signature algorithm.
-If the signature algorithm is the default it is omitted in the ecoding, otherwise encoded as a one byte COSE identifier.
+If the signature algorithm is the default it is omitted in the encoding, otherwise encoded as a one byte COSE identifier.
 This saves 11 or 12 bytes.

 * Issuer.
 Since the profile only allows the common name type, the common name type specifier is omitted.
 In total, the issuer field encoding overhead goes from 13 bytes to one byte.